 The Patent Process

-There are three main parts to patenting an invention.
+In patent law, there are three main parts to patenting an invention.
 First, a global or U.S. patent search is conducted over many proprietary databases to make sure your invention is original.
 Second, a detailed patent application is drafted and filed with the patent office to establish that your concept is unique.
 The application must take into account not only the invention, but also the legal landscape, prior patent submissions and the inventor’s commercialization plans.
 The final step is to prosecute the patent with the USPTO until it’s approved.
-The entire process takes years to finalize, so it’s important you work with people you trust who will be committed over the long-term.
+The entire process takes years to finalize, so it’s important you work with someone experienced in patent services and people you trust who will be committed over the long-term.

 We’ll help you maximize your chances of success with the U.S. Patent & Trademark Office (USPTO) and minimize prior art issues with competitors by understanding prior patent submissions in your field, the overall review process and how to draft the proper point of view in the application.